morisawausa/QATool/README.md

 ## The Tests

 ### Structure
-All tests inherits the constructor `abstract > task.py`.
+All tests inherits the constructor `scripts > abstracts > task.py`.
 The test *must* follow this template to execute properly from the tool.
 If no parameters exist for the test, simply return nothing.

 ```python